 Until this change happens, as painful as it is, the best course of action for your own mental health might be to accept your parents as they are, and in doing so, model this type of behavior to them (acceptance).
 If it is an option to still be in touch with and be around your family, think about whether there is still enough upside to do so, and whether you can while still retaining some self-respect.
-If you decide to have a relationship with your family, it can be wise to be ready for frustration, and think about how to best engage with them.
+If you decide to have a relationship with your family, then it can be wise to be ready for frustration.
+It will be wise to take some time to think about how to best engage with them.